 Article 1: Definition

 1.1.
-The name of the Association is “European Fair Play Movement”, also referred to below as EFPM.
+The name of the Association is the “European Fair Play Movement”, also referred to below as EFPM

-1.2.
-The EFPM is a non-profit, non-political, autonomous body, independent of other national or international authorities, and represents the common interests of its members, being the fulfillment, development and promotion of the EFPM aims.
+1.3.
+The EFPM is a non-governmental, non-profit, non-political, autonomous organisation, and represents the common interests of its members, being the fulfillment, development and promotion of the EFPM aims.

 Article 2: Aims

 2.1.
 The EFPM promotes and develops Fair Play in sport, education and everyday life, primarily in Europe.
-The EFPM reflects a philosophy of life, abiding by universal ethical values, seeking to create, in the spirit of Fair Play and based on the educational value of good example through sport, a better world, pleasure found in sport with tolerance and respect for competitors.
+The EFPM reflects a philosophy of life, abiding by universal ethical values, seeking to create in the spirit of Fair Play and based on the educational value of good example through sport a better world, where pleasure is found in sport with tolerance and respect for competitors.

 Article 3: Members